olerapx/L4/README.md

 # L4
-L4 with doubly linked List&lt;T> of class Notebook objects
+L4 with wrapper class Notebook which consists of a List of struct Record representing record and date.